-If you need to request written information be available to you in an alternative format, including enlarged font size, audio version or in an alternate language, contact Customer Services or your local CMHSP so arrangements for translation or accommodations can be made.
-We will provide the information to you as soon as possible, but no later than 30 days from the date of your request.
+If you need to request written information be available to you in an alternative format, including enlarged font size, audio version or in an alternate language, contact Customer Services at your local CMHSP so arrangements for translation or accommodation can be made.
+The information will be provided to you as soon as possible, but no later than 30 days from the date of your request.
 This information will be made available to you at no cost.